UK Apple Cider Vinegar - Raw, Natural, Unpasteurised, Made From Organically Grown Apples.

 How long will my ACV keep?

 Your vinegar cannot ‘go off’.
 It will mature over time which will improve the flavour and will develop the mother.
-We allow our Devon ACV to mature for at least three years in oak barrels, while our vintage variety has been maturing for over 25 years.
-It was made back in the 1980’s and has a smoother taste and a finer quality.
+We allow our Devon ACV to mature for at least three years, while our vintage variety has been maturing for over a decade.
+It's extra age refines the flavour and it develops a deeper golden colour.

 [back to top]